 You can also query the status of the new resource based on the resource ID.
 When the new resource is in the uploaded status, the new resource has been produced based on the mezzanine files.
 The efficiency of manual queries is low.
 We recommend that you configure the callback mechanism to receive production completion notifications.

 The online editing project management service allows you to create, modify, delete, and query online editing projects and configure materials for the projects.
 You can use this service to manage your online editing projects in depth.
-For more information about the API operations, see Online editing project management.

 The output of online editing is the finished resources.
 Currently, all finished resources of online editing are stored in the media library.
 The following output resource types are supported: video, audio, and image (GIF).